ormizd/leadership-as-a-second-language/src/writing/what-if-you-didnt-mind-what-happens.md

 kind: Field Note
 number: 3
 date: 2026-09-26
-summary: A spiritual teacher's secret to staying calm, and what changes when leaders stop fighting what's already here.
+summary: J. Krishnamurti's secret to staying calm, and what changes when leaders stop fighting what's already here.

 ---

-I once heard a spiritual teacher describe why he was always so calm and composed.
+I once heard the philosopher and spiritual teacher J. Krishnamurti describe why he was always so calm and composed.
 His answer was almost disappointingly simple: "My secret is I don't mind what happens."

 That line stayed with me, and it keeps turning into a question I want to put to you: *What would you do differently if you didn't mind what happens?*